scriptnull/vishnubharathi.codes/source/_posts/go-contexts.md

 }
 ```

 Before we move on the the other parts of `WithCancel` function call, we will try to look at the implementation of `cancelCtx` struct.
-It seems to implement these two interfaces: `Context` and `canceller`
+It seems to implement these  interfaces: `Context`, `canceller` and `stringer`

 #### Err()
 It seems to be just a wrapper for the `err` field in the `cancelCtx` struct in a thread-safe way.